Find out the key differences between GA4 & UA data, and how to analyse the two.

 On top of that, you can also use views to create a configuration backup for your UA property.
 This is useful if you ever need to roll back to a previous version of your configuration.

-Cross domain tracking refers to tracking activity across multiple domains from a single GA property.
+Google Analytics cross domain tracking refers to tracking activity across multiple domains from a single GA property.
 This can be beneficial for certain types of properties, such as Ecommerce websites with third-party shopping carts.

 Without cross domain tracking, the data from your website and the data from your shopping cart would be tracked separately.
 This makes it difficult to see the full picture of the customer’s journey, especially since there are third-party data involved.